 It’s what your grandmother did, and it still works well.
 Roll up old towels or fill old pillowcases with sand or kitty litter, then tuck your creations up against the bottoms of all your outside doors to keep the heat in and the cold out.

-These are an easy home DIY project, but you can also buy draft guards or “snakes” for $10 to $15, if you’re worried that your guests will lift their eyebrows at your decor.
-Try dressing up that old pillowcase by sewing on interesting patches or other fabric, if you’re handy with a thread and needle.
+These are an easy home DIY project, but you can also buy draft guards or “snakes” for about $13 and up if you’re worried that your guests will lift their eyebrows at your decor.
+Try dressing up that old pillowcase by sewing on interesting patches or other fabric if you’re handy with a thread and needle.

 This trick won’t just help you keep warm.
 Drafts can throw your thermostat off as well, resulting in false readings that can make your energy system generate more heat than it needs.